Can You Apply for a Green Card While on a Tourist Visa?

 - An employer has offered you a specific job and is willing to sponsor you to take that job

 - You have extraordinary ability in the sciences, arts, education, business or athletics

 - You are an outstanding professor or researcher, or you’re a multinational manager or executive who meets certain criteria

 - You’re a physician who agrees to work full-time in a clinical practice in one of several underserved areas

-- You are a religious worker, you worked for the U.S. government in Iraq or Afghanistan as a translator for at least a year, you’re an international broadcaster or you’re part of one of a handful of international organization
+- You are a religious worker; you worked for the U.S. government in Iraq or Afghanistan as a translator for at least a year; you’re an international broadcaster or you’re part of one of a handful of international organizations;

 - You were granted asylum or refugee status at least a year prior to your change of status petition

 - You’re the victim of human trafficking, abuse, or another crime